Hidden Influences of Illusion of Choice in Decision-Making

 Analysis paralysis

-A person is trying to choose a new job and spends so much time researching different options that they becomes paralyzed by analysis.
-They cannot make a decision and end up feeling stuck in their current job.
+A person is trying to decide on a new employment and spends so much time exploring numerous choices that they becomes paralyzed by analysis.
+They are unable to make a decision and end up feeling trapped in their existing work.

 Poor decision-making